 The majority of my work is created using traditional techniques and hand-powered tools.
 But I don’t work this way for the romance or to relive the past.

-Rather, I find that these highly-evolved forms are more efficient for custom, one-of-a-kind projects, and bring a satisfying, human touch to my work: curves are more fluid, subtle imperfections give each project life, and every piece is unique.
+Rather, I find that these highly-evolved forms are more efficient for one-of-a-kind and custom projects, and bring a satisfying, human touch to my work: curves are more fluid, subtle imperfections give each project life, and every piece is unique.

 I prefer to keep dangerous chemicals out of my life and yours … and I choose my finishes accordingly.